tasharen/ngui/Assets/NGUI/ReadMe - 2.3.6.txt

 - NEW: Various improvements to widget and sprite inspectors.
 - FIX: There is no need to display the "symbols" option on the labels if the font doesn't have any.
 - FIX: Removed the hard-coded screen height-based touch threshold on the UICamera.
+- FIX: Removed the need for sliders to have a "full size" property.

 2.3.5:
 - NEW: Font symbols can now have an offset for easier positioning.